This was a summer when everything was different and everything was the same.

 There was the constant, grinding stress of the pandemic and my underemployment as a freelance journalist.
 Irish Fair was cancelled, the State Fair was cancelled, Theater in the Round was closed, and the Twins played to a Target Field populated with cardboard cutouts.
 I spent an inordinate amount of time browsing whimsical face masks on Etsy, and getting a decent night of sleep was an ongoing struggle.

-But there was still ice cream, from old Minneapolis/St. Paul favorites like Sebastian Joe's, Grand Ole Creamery, and Milkjam and new finds like Amore Ice Cream in Elk River, Grandpa's Ice Cream in Fridley, and Crank and Dasher in Duluth.
+But there was still ice cream, from old Minneapolis/St. Paul favorites like Sebastian Joe's, Grand Ole Creamery, and Milkjam and new finds like Amore Ice Cream in Elk River, Flamingos Ice Cream & Treats in Fridley, and Crank and Dasher in Duluth.
 There were meals on restaurant patios and I wore my black lace dress out for cocktails.
 I started a cottage bakery and went for walks with my sister.
 Mike and I celebrated our wedding anniversary the way we always do, with dinner at W.A.
 Frost.
 We got Mouth Trap cheese curds at the State Fair Food Parade.
 I made pasta with fresh sauce for the twelfth summer in a row and we ate corn-on-the-cob for dinner every Tuesday.

 The trip to Ireland that Mike and I had planned to take this fall is on hold, but we made it to Stillwater.
 There was trip to Duluth and a couple of staycations in St. Paul.
 We picnicked by Lake Harriet and worked remotely from the bank of the Mississippi River and had Sunday coffee dates at Lake of the Isles.